-What will be the Bitcoin price after the 'halving' event?
+What will be with Bitcoin after the 'halving' event?

-Halving has finally happened, and many traders are wondering regarding the price direction in the nearest future.
-Bitcoin's supply and demand correlation significantly differ from the mechanism of traditional commodities.
+Halving has finally happened, and many traders are curious about the price direction in the nearest future.
+Bitcoin supply and demand correlation significantly differs from the mechanism of traditional commodities.

-To understand and to fully grasp the fundamental drivers of the price momentum, we must first dive into the supply and demand side of the bitcoin.
+To understand and fully grasp the fundamental drivers of the price momentum, we must dive first into the supply and demand side of the bitcoin.

-A quick refresh - the mining capacity of bitcoins is initially pre-determined by the protocol.
-Having a total limited capacity of only 21 million Bitcoins and with each 210,000th mined block a consequent block reward reduction, the price of Bitcoin will inevitably appreciate as demand is rising with each year.
+A quick refresh - mining capacity of Bitcoin is initially pre-determined by the protocol.
+Having a total limited capacity of only 21 million Bitcoin and with each 210,000th mined block a consequent block reward reduction, the price of Bitcoin will inevitably rise as demand is rising each year.

-With increasing demand and algorithmically falling supply is a simple formula to explain why the price is going to seize new price higher highs in the future.
+With increasing demand and algorithmically falling supply it is simple to explain why the price is going to seize new price higher highs in the future.

-In other words, miners now have fewer profits to cover expenses, and in order to offset the halving effect, they need the price of Bitcoin to appreciate significantly.
+In other words, miners have now fewer profit to cover expenses, and in order to offset the halving effect, they need the price of Bitcoin to rise significantly.

-Above is a chart to indicate the halving effect on the market on a long-term perspective.
-As you can see, July's halving in 2016, in conjunction with rising demand, has resulted in a meaningful price appreciation (+2875% in 2 years).
+Above is a chart that indicates the halving effect on the market in a long-term perspective.
+As you can see, July's halving in 2016, in conjunction with rising demand, has resulted in a meaningful price increase (+2875% in 2 years).

 A handy indicator that takes into account the hash rate is "Hash Ribbon":